ToolVS

 → Choose Plausible if:

-You want a polished cloud product with strong EU data hosting, comprehensive features, and the largest privacy analytics community.
+You want a polished cloud product with strong EU data hosting, comprehensive features like goal funnels and revenue tracking, and the largest privacy analytics community.
+Best for businesses that need GDPR compliance with zero effort.

 → Choose Umami if: